GeoMOER/moer-bsc-base-r/docs/units/_unit12/unit12-03_project2.md

 More information here: https://www.umweltbundesamt.de/themen/luft/luftqualitaet/luftqualitaetswerte-verstehen#1-richtwerte-der-weltgesundheitsorganisation-who

+# Extra task: Model temporal patterns (obligatory for MSc, voluntary for BSc)

+Use all but the most recent year as as training data, the last year as test data.
+Use your trainig data to create a simple, linear additive model with a measurement as dependent variable and day of the week, month, and year as independent variables.
+How well does it predict the measures of the most recent year?

 # Hints and things to look out for (read carefully)
 * **Different sampling intervals:** Some components may not be measured throughout the whole overall station runnung time. <!-- every minute, others hourly or daily.--> Depict them in a common time resolution that still makes sense scientifically.
 Don’t “flatten” more than necessary: it’s easy to throw away information by aggregating too early (e.g., directly to yearly).
 Prefer building your analysis from a sensible base interval.